Hubert1225/Time-series-AD-with-TCN/README.md

 ![histograms f1-score](img/f1_score.png)

-Results show, that the used benchmark dataset is an easy one in general - random detector often achieves non-zero results, LOF and TCN detectors typically detect all anomalies.
+Results show that the used benchmark dataset is an easy one in general - random detector often achieves non-zero evaluation metrics, LOF and TCN detectors typically detect all anomalies.
 Both TCN and LOF perform significantly better than the random detector.
 However, we can see some differences in the LOF and TCN performance.
 TCN detector missed a few more anomalies in comparison to LOF, but its precision in locating